Come take a Virtual Tour of the Golden Horseshoe Inn!

 Our wedding deck comfortably seats up to 70 guests, with a distant view of the Blue Ridge Mountains in the background, and a pond just beyond the deck.
 We think it is pretty in every season!
 When you arrive on your wedding day, the deck will be set up for your ceremony.
 After your ceremony, we’ll repurpose this space with little cafe tables and chairs around the edges of the deck, so guests can enjoy the space during cocktail hour and the duration of the event!

-Above: Main garden to the right of the Golden Horseshoe Inn.
-Perfect for wedding photos! (photo taken July 13)
+Above: Main garden to the right of the Golden Horseshoe Inn and fire pit area for S’mores

 Above: The little pond overlooked by the wedding deck, at the rear of the Golden Horseshoe Inn. (photo taken March 31)

 Let’s step inside the front door, shall we…